jjane-lp/dom-javascript-tutorial/README.md

-# 🚀 DOM JavaScript Tutorial - Student Guide
+# DOM JavaScript Tutorial - Learner's Guide

 Welcome to your comprehensive DOM JavaScript learning journey!
 This tutorial will take you from beginner to confident DOM manipulator through hands-on, interactive examples.